-Professional Nursing Review is a preparatory course designed to review concepts required licensure examination and entrance into practice as a professional nurse.
-Course content includes review of application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) testing plan.
+Professional Nursing Review is a preparatory course designed to review concepts required for the licensure examination and entrance into practice as a professional Course content includes review application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) testing plan.
 NCLEX type questions will be reviewed to assess knowledge deficits and implement remediation.
-Test taking strategies will he reviewed as well as preparation for the Texas Jurisprudence Exam.
+Test strategies will be reviewed as well as preparation for the Texas Jurisprudence Exam.